 When you think about romantic getaways in Europe, what comes to mind?
 Most certainly you’ll tell me Paris and some other parts of France, maybe Italy and Vienna.
 But you might never think about this one place that won me over, the first and the second time I’ve seen it: Budapest.
-Bear with me and read all about Budapest in 3 days: from where to stay in Budapest, to top things to do in Budapest, attractions, and even the best foods I’ve tried during my short visit.
+Bear with me and read all about what to do in Budapest in 3 days: from the best places to stay in Budapest, to top things to do in Budapest, attractions, and even the best cafes in Budapest and food I’ve tried during my short visit.

 Note: For the transparency, there are affiliate links in this article.
 However, there will be no extra costs for people who decide to book via my link.

 Very well located, only 217 km away from Vienna, in the North part of Hungary, Budapest is easily reachable both by plane and by car (depending on where you come from).

 If you only have 3 days in Budapest, and traveling from farther away, you will most likely want to book a flight to Hungary’s capital.

 Once you land at Ferenc Liszt International Airport you, of course, have 2 ways of getting to the center:

 - Bus or shuttle – the trip by bus was around 3 EUR one-way and it took us around 30 min to get to the city center.
 As soon as you exit the airport, you will find ticket machines, just look after the long lines of people and don’t stop at the first one, since there are plenty more if you just walk a little bit to the left.
 TIP: don’t buy the normal ticket, take the one with a plane on it (Airport shuttle).